thoetz/Exploring_SQL/Creating_SocialMedia_database.md

 •	Timestamp
 •	(This table allows users to follow other users.
 No need for reciprocal entries as not all follows are mutual.)
 6. Hashtags Table
-•	To speed things up we will create 2 tables to handle hashtags this article suggests it is fastest http://howto.philippkeller.com/2005/06/19/Tagsystems-performance-tests/
+•	To speed things up we will create 2 tables to handle hashtags this article suggests it is the fastest http://howto.philippkeller.com/2005/06/19/Tagsystems-performance-tests/
-•	Doing this we reduce duplication
+•	By Doing this we reduce duplication
 •	We cam store more info about the tags like time..
 •	Photo_tags
 1. Photo_id